German Chancellor Angela Merkel has endorsed the idea of a joint European aircraft carrier.

 “The next step could be to start on the symbolic project of building a common European aircraft carrier” to underline what the EU calls its global security role.

-Merkel said Monday, according to Reuters, that “it’s right and good that we have such equipment on the European side, and I’m happy to work on it”.
+Merkel said in March this year, according to Reuters, that “it’s right and good that we have such equipment on the European side, and I’m happy to work on it”.

 It is currently unclear if this is a proposal for a jointly operated vessel or a common class, the latter however appears the least likely due to the cost.